grafana/mimir/docs/sources/mimir/references/architecture/components/alertmanager.md

 1. To confirm UTF-8 is enabled, search for `Starting Alertmanager in UTF-8 strict mode` in the Mimir server logs.

 1. Any incompatible tenant configurations will fail to load.
-You can identify if any tenant configurations are failing to load by searching the Mimir server logs for lines containing `error applying config`, or querying the `alertmanager_config_last_reload_successful` gauage for `0`.
+To identify if any tenant configurations are failing to load, search the Mimir server logs for lines containing `error applying config`, or query the `cortex_alertmanager_config_last_reload_successful` gauge for `0`.

 1. You can disable debug-level logging.